-Following is a summary of the key provisions of the draft proposed ordinance (see Exhibit A):
+Following is a summary of the key provisions of the draft proposed ordinance (see Exhibit C for the clean version and Exhibit D for the underline/strikethrough version):

 Commercial and Industrial Uses Charts.
 The proposed code changes would delete text in the SCCC Sections 13.10.332 and 13.10.342 uses charts that define which zones allow temporary uses, as under the proposed code changes, temporary uses and temporary structures could be allowed in every zone district, subject to the regulations and permit requirements.